Make these easy felt baubles and use them as ornaments for your Christmas tree. Have a very Merry Christmas!

 To embroider the felt, you can use a variety of embroidery stitches such as running stitch, backstitch, stem stitch, chain stitch, cross stitch and create random lines and shapes or embroider a more intricate pattern.
 To do so, I used white paper napkin (I didn’t have any tissue paper).
-I traced the design I wanted on my napkin, then I taped it on the felt and I embroidered.
-The napkin is extremely soft, so I had to be very careful, but it is very easy to remove it afterwards using tweezers.
+I traced the design I wanted on the napkin, then I taped the napkin on the felt and embroidered the design.
+The napkin is extremely soft, so I had to be very careful, but it is very easy to remove afterwards using tweezers.

 You can also use your sewing machine to embroider the felt using decorative stitches that most of the machines have.

 To decorate with glitter glue.
 It stiffens the felt, so stuff first, sew the pieces together and use glitter glue (or even glitter nail polish) at the end.

 - Place the small “cap” piece at the top of your ornament and sew it in place using vertical stitches (the “cap” is optional).

 - Place the quilt batting between the two ornament pieces and baste or pin the layers together.
 Sew around the edge of the ornament (only the felt, not the batting) using a blanket stitch or a whipstitch.

 - Use a hole punch to make a hole at the top of the ornament.

 Thread a piece of yarn, ribbon or thread through the hole to hang the ornament.